 Electronic displacements and their applications: Inductive, electromeric, resonance and mesomeric effects and hyperconjugation.
 Dipole moment, acidity and basicity.
 Homolytic and heterolytic fissions with suitable examples.
-Types, shape and relative stability of carbocations, carbanions and free radicals.
-Electrophiles and nucleophiles Concept of Aromaticity: Huckel's rule
+Types, shape and relative stability

+Concept of Aromaticity: Huckel's rule

 Unit 2: Stereochemistry

 Stereoisomerism: Optical activity and optical isomerism, asymmetry, chirality, enantiomers, diastereomers. specific rotation; Configuration and projection formulae: Newmann, Sawhorse, Fischer and their interconversion.
 Chirality in molecules with one and two stereocentres; meso configuration.